pnedkov/tmux-powerkit/README.md

 # ⚡ PowerKit for tmux

-A powerful, modular tmux status bar framework with 36+ built-in plugins for displaying system information, development tools, security monitoring, and media status.
-Ships with beautiful themes including Tokyo Night and Kiribyte.
+A powerful, modular tmux status bar framework with 37+ built-in plugins for displaying system information, development tools, security monitoring, and media status.
+Ships with 9 beautiful themes including Tokyo Night, Catppuccin, Dracula, Gruvbox, Nord, One Dark, Rosé Pine, and Solarized.

 > **📢 Note:** This project was formerly known as `tmux-tokyo-night`.
 See [Migration Guide](../../wiki/Migration-Guide) for upgrade instructions.